-- Amortized Cost Financial assets held within a business model whose objective is to collect cash flows and where the contractual cash flows of the assets are solely payments of principal and interest (referred to as SPPI criterion).
-Amortization of the asset is calculated utilizing the Effective Interest Rate Method. - Fair Value Through Other Comprehensive Income (referred to as FVOCI) Financial assets such as debt instruments that meet the SPPI criterion and are held within a business model with objectives that include both collecting the associated contractual cash flows and selling financial assets.
-Gains and losses are reclassified to Profit or Loss upon de-recognition for debt instruments but remain in Other Comprehensive Income for equity instruments. - Fair Value Through Profit or Loss (referred to as FVTPL) A financial asset is measured at FVTPL unless it is measured at Amortized Cost or FVOCI.
+- Amortized Cost Financial assets held within a business model whose objective is to collect cash flows and where the contractual cash flows of the assets are solely payments of principal and interest (SPPI criterion).
+Amortization of the asset is calculated utilizing the Effective Interest Rate Method. - Fair Value Through Other Comprehensive Income (FVOCI) Financial assets such as debt instruments that meet the SPPI criterion and are held within a business model with objectives that include both collecting the associated contractual cash flows and selling financial assets.
+Gains and losses are reclassified to Profit or Loss upon de-recognition for debt instruments but remain in Other Comprehensive Income for equity instruments. - Fair Value Through Profit or Loss (FVTPL) A financial asset is measured at FVTPL unless it is measured at Amortized Cost or FVOCI.
 Derivative contracts are measured at FVTPL.
 For all instruments classified as FVTPL, the gains and losses are recognized in Profit or Loss.